 If the player chooses the Renegade option, Shepard proceeds to make (via a series of Renegade interupts) an increasingly colorful series of threats, culminating in threatening to throw them out of the airlock.
 If Javik is in the squad, he'll respond "FINALLY!"
 Ash, being Ash, wants in on that in the worst way, and Wrex, being Wrex, will volunteer to powder their skulls first.

-The one that comes out of nowhere is Tali'squiet: "I'll help" and Kaidan's enthusiastic "count me in".
+The ones that come out of nowhere are Tali'squiet: "I'll help" and Kaidan's enthusiastic "count me in".

 Liara trolling Shepard about how she got the phone call that ties the casino owner, Khan, into the assassination attempt on Shepard.

 Shepard: That phone call was pretty damning stuff.
 How'd you get it?
 Liara: It involved the weapon's biometric data, salarian intelligence, and a hanar prostitute with camera implants.
 Shepard: Seriously?
 Liara: No, but the truth is boring.

 Paragon Shepard and Blasto squabbling over who really saved the Council from Sovereign, who's the better Spectre, who gets access to the cooler weapons, and who should get top billing in the vid... all while Javik is in the background, getting more and more annoyed.

 The lower response of "Who wrote this crap?" earns this response from the director.

 Director: A writer wrote it, so it must be true.

 The vorcha who says his line far too early, making it come completely out of nowhere:

 Vorcha: Aah, you die now!
 Director: Not yet!
 That line comes later.
 Salarian: The vorcha councilor will kindly refrain from further interruptions!
 Javik: I believe I have been misled about the purpose of this... "vid".